gvwilson/sdxpy/src/layout/index.md

 Our simpler tests are a little easier to read once we have rendering in place, though we still had to draw things on paper to figure out our complex ones:

-[% fixme f="test_rendered.js" keep="large" %]
+[% excerpt f="test_rendered.js" keep="large" %]

-The fact that we find our own tests difficult to understand is a sign that we should do more testing.
+The fact that our tests are difficult to understand is a sign that we should do more testing.
 It would be very easy for us to get a wrong result and convince ourselves that it was actually correct;